fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 All work will be submitted on UNM Learn, either through the discussion board or via a quiz.

 ### A note about deadlines
 Everything you need to turn in is listed in a red box.
 Most weeks have short reading quizzes or reflections due on specified days to keep everyone moving along together and space out the work.
 But I am also aware that sh!t happens and takes up valuable time unexpectedly.
-If need be, you can submit work up to TWO DAYS after the due date for full credit if the need arises.
+If need be, you can submit work up to TWO DAYS after the due date for full credit IF THE NEED ARISES.
 But this leeway should be used only as a last resort in the wake of unusual circumstances.
-Because there is a tendency to let things slide until the last weeks of the semester, unless you've made arrangements with me (and please do!), work more than 2 days late will be scored a 0.
+Because there is a natural tendency to let things slide until the last weeks of the semester, unless you've made arrangements with me (and please do!), **work more than 2 days late will be scored a 0**.

-### Kinda under construction
+### Kinda always under construction
-I'm always fiddling with the syllabus depending on what's going on in the class.
-I might swap out a reading or change up an assignment for the upcoming week.
-But the overall workload will remain the same, and all changes will result in the same or less work than originally stated.
+I'm always fiddling with the syllabus depending on what's working or not working in the class and what's going on in the world.
+I might swap out a reading or change up an assignment for an upcoming week.
+But the overall workload will always remain the same compared to what you see below, and all changes will result in the same or less work than originally stated.
 I always let you know of any changes with considerable advance notice.

 ## Week 1 (Jan 18--22): Introductions